PierfrancescoSoffritti/android-youtube-player/README.md

 By passing an `IFramePlayerOptions` to the initialize method it is possible to set some of the parameters of the IFrame YouTubePlayer.
 Read more about `IFramePlayerOptions` [here](#iframeplayeroptions).

 All the possible parameters and values are listed [here](https://developers.google.com/youtube/player_parameters#Parameters).
 Not all of them are supported in this library because some don't make sense in this context.
 [Open an issue](https://github.com/PierfrancescoSoffritti/android-youtube-player/issues) if you need a parameter that is not currently supported.

-#### `initializeWithWebUi(YouTubePlayerListener, boolean)`
-This method is identical to `initialize(YouTubePlayerListener, boolean)` but it disables the native UI of the player and instead uses the web-based UI of the IFrame Player API.

-Because the native UI is disabled trying to call `YouTubePlayerView.getPlayerUiController()` will throw an exception.

-YouTube added some non-removable buttons to the IFrame Player, as mentioned in [this issue](https://github.com/PierfrancescoSoffritti/android-youtube-player/issues/242).
-Using the web-based UI is the only way to have access to these non-removable buttons.

 ### IFramePlayerOptions
 The `IFramePlayerOptions` is an optional argument that can be passed to `YouTubePlayerView.initialize(YouTubePlayerListener, boolean, IFramePlayerOptions)`, it can be used to set some of the parameters of the IFrame YouTubePlayer.